yacoub-harkati/yacoub-harkati/README.md

 ### Greetings, traveler
 Out of all the places you could be on the internet, you have stumbled upon my GitHub profile.
-Whether you it's chance or arrived here with a purpose, I hope you enjoy your stay.
+Whether it was by chance or arrived here with a purpose, I hope you enjoy your stay.

 Feel free to explore my projects, you might discover something that you find useful or that inspires you to build.